telerik/winforms-docs/knowledge-base/resources-in-resx-files-are-lost-when-the-form-is-modified.md

 res_type: kb
 ---

-# Resources in resx files are lost when the form is modified

 ## Problem

 Custom resources (such as strings) that are saved in a form's resx file get lost when the form is modified.